• Skip to primary navigation

 Jill Colonna

 Known as Le Saint-Germain, this almond cake with rum was invented by the Patisserie Hardy in 1920, Saint-Germain-en-Laye, near Paris.
-As the genuine recipe is a local secret, I have created something similar to recreate this at home.
+As the genuine recipe is a local secret, I have created something similar to recreate this at home with almond flour.
 Either prepared with or without the tart base.

 Print Recipe Pin Recipe